hamdiz0/LearningDevOps/kubernetes/kubernetes.md

 * kubernetes is a container orchestration tool
 * automating deployment ,scaling and management of containerized apps
+* Kubernetes Is a highly portable, horizontally scalable, open-source container orchestration system with automated deployment and simplified management capabilities

 # [`contatiner orchestration`] :